ADVERTISEMENT

 On the other hand, you could get a lot more out of the “CFX Grand” with an external amplifier.
 After all, the grand piano sound itself is certainly up to it.
 And, when playing with headphones, you can enjoy the CFX grand piano sound to its full potential.

-Practicing the piano with the YDP-S35
+Practice Piano with the YDP-S35

 A metronome and a 2-track MIDI recorder with song memory are also on board.